ikunduraci/Ansible/Windows/README.md

 You will need to logoff and back on for this to appear; you can check by `printenv | grep ANSIBLE`

-Example output is shown below;
+Example run and output shown below;

+`ansible-playbook check-updates.yml`

 ![](output.png)